IcarPA-TBlab/BioGraph/README.md

 # BioGraph
-BioGraph: a web-service and a graph DB for querying and analyzing bioinformatics resources
+BioGraph: an online service and a graph DB for querying and analyzing bioinformatics resources

 http://biograph.pa.icar.cnr.it